Percussion cap: Origins

 Earlier firearms used flintlock mechanisms causing a piece of flint to strike a steel frizzen producing sparks to ignite a pan of priming powder and thereby fire the gun's main powder charge.
 The flintlock mechanism replaced older ignition systems such as the matchlock and wheellock, but all were prone to misfire in wet weather.

 The discovery of fulminates was made by Edward Charles Howard (1774–1816) in 1800.
 The invention that made the percussion cap possible using the recently discovered fulminates was patented by the Reverend Alexander John Forsyth of Belhelvie, Aberdeenshire, Scotland, in 1807.
 The rudimentary percussion system was invented by Forsyth as a solution to the problem that birds would startle when smoke puffed from the powder pan of his flintlock shotgun, giving them sufficient warning to escape the shot.
 This early percussion lock system operated in a nearly identical fashion to flintlock firearms and used a fulminating primer made of fulminate of mercury, chlorate of potash, sulphur and charcoal, ignited by concussion.
 His invention of a fulminate-primed firing mechanism deprived the birds of their early warning system, both by avoiding the initial puff of smoke from the flintlock powder pan, as well as shortening the interval between the trigger pull and the shot leaving the muzzle.
 Forsyth patented his "scent bottle" ignition system in 1807.
 However, it was not until after Forsyth's patents expired that the conventional percussion cap system was developed.
 Joseph Manton invented a precursor to the percussion cap in 1814, comprising a copper tube that detonated when crushed.
 This was further developed in 1822 by the English-born American artist Joshua Shaw, as a copper cup filled with fulminates.

 The first purpose-built caplock guns were fowling pieces commissioned by sportsmen in Regency era England.
 Due to the mechanism's compactness and superior reliability compared to the flintlock, gunsmiths were able to manufacture pistols and long guns with two barrels.
 Early caplock handguns with two or more barrels and a single lock are known as turn-over or twister pistols, due to the need to manually rotate the second barrel to align with the hammer.
 With the addition of a third barrel, and a ratchet to mechanically turn the barrels while cocking the hammer, these caplock pistols evolved into the pepper-box revolver during the 1830s.

 The caplock offered many improvements over the flintlock.
-The caplock was easier and quicker to load, more resilient to weather conditions, and more reliable than the flintlock.
-Many older flintlock weapons were later converted into caplocks so that they could take advantage of these features.
+The caplock was easier and quicker to load, more resilient to weather conditions, and far more reliable than the flintlock.
+Many of the older flintlock weapons were later converted to the caplock, so that they could take advantage of these features.